BAHS Data Protection & Security

 - Only keep people’s information for as long as necessary

-subscriptions.
-We do not provide this information to other
+The society does not provide this data to other

 organisations or third parties.